 Advancements in software evolution techniques, computing power, and networking technologies have made it possible to maintain, install, and assemble robots faster and at a cheaper cost than before.
 For instance, in the past actuators and sensors had to be connected individually to robot controllers complete with wiring dedicated through terminal connectors, junction boxes, and frames.

 Today, they utilize plug and play technologies where components could be linked by the use of simple network wiring.
 The components are capable of identifying themselves to the control system automatically which cuts down the setup time.
 These actuators and sensors can audit and feed the control system with their status report all by themselves.

 This assists process regulation and data collection for continuous enhancement, maintenance, and regulation purposes.
 Other network technologies and standards make robot linking to more production systems simpler.

 · Highly Volatile Tasks

 Advancements in sensor technologies and artificial intelligence enable robots to execute a higher task to task volatility magnitude.
 Their ability to conform their actions to respond to change within their environment provides automation opportunities in various areas which include handling of agricultural products where the part to part volatility is substantial.

-In some countries, trials have shown that robots can reduce up to 45 percent the time needed to harvest strawberries.
+In some countries, trials have shown that robots can reduce up to 45 percent of the time needed to harvest strawberries.
 This can be achieved by the use of a stereoscopic imaging system to establish the fruit’s location and its ripeness.
 These abilities also propel quality enhancements in numerous sectors.

 Smarter, cheaper, and more flexible automation is revolutionizing manufacturing in multiple ways.
-Even though technology is expected to become easier to deploy, business determinations will not.
+Even though the technology is expected to become easier to deploy, business determinations will not.
 In order to tap the entire value of favorable circumstances that the new systems bring along, companies should adopt a systematic and comprehensive approach and affiliate their automation concept according to the current and future business requirements.